 “The popularity of loose-fitting women’s apparel has continued to grow over the past few years and isn’t expected to lose steam anytime soon,” says Ashley Nielsen, marketing manager for S&S Activewear (asi/84358).

 As pajama fashions are primarily outfit-based, they provide the promotional arena with an alternative to its heavy focus on standalone pieces.
 PJ bottoms are among the most popular items.
 “Flannel pajama bottoms have been around for years and are popular for school and athletic programs,” says Nielsen.

 Pat Prosser, senior marketing manager for Boxercraft (asi/41325), says that pajama-inspired apparel has developed primarily in response to a need for convenience.
 “People are not just looking for comfy clothes,” she says.
-“They also want apparel that can be worn in all the different environments they find themselves in, whether it’s work, home, the gym or on errands.”
-She adds that pajama-styled fashions have gotten slightly more upscale as a result.
-“What was once referred to as loungewear is now being seen out-of-doors,” she explains, “and designs have accommodated that trend.”
+“They also want apparel that can be worn in all the different environments they find themselves in, whether it’s work, home or the gym.”

 She adds that pajama-styled fashions have become more upscale as a result, and have become more acceptable in many social situations – a potential boon for distributors.